cloudmesh-community/book/chapters/arch.md

 * The architecture must address and support multiple levels of protection, including network, operating system, and application security needs.

+An overview of the architecture is shown in the diagram from the Cloud Security Alliance.
 ![Cloud Security Alliance Reference Architecture [Source](https://downloads.cloudsecurityalliance.org/initiatives/tci/TCI_Reference_Architecture_v2.0.pdf)](images/csa-architecture.png){#fig:csa-arch}